Hamdeen Sabahi: Role in the Egyptian Revolution

-Presidential campaign, 2012
+2012 presidential campaign

-Sabahi during a campaign rally in 2012.

 Sabahi officially announced his intention to run for president.
 He promised that he will do his best to help Egypt become a democracy, where the law is truly above all and where citizens' rights are sacrosanct.
 In a press conference in March 2011, Sabahi promised that he would make the separation of powers more distinct, provide social equity and justice, and rid the Egyptian economy of monopoly and corruption.
 He promised economic reforms such as setting priorities for the national budget and setting a minimum wage for laborers.

 In another press conference in October 2011, Sabahi said that his presidential campaign will focus on three aspects: "building a democratic system..., granting general freedoms, clarifying the separation of powers, limiting presidential power, guaranteeing the freedoms of political parties, syndicates and the media," while preserving citizens' rights to protest and go on strike.
 Regarding the economy and social justice, he said that he hopes to establish a state-capitalist Egypt in which the public and private sectors cooperate with one another.
 According to Sabahi, the Egyptian should be entitled to eight things: "housing, healthcare, food, free education, work, insurance and a fair wage, and a clean environment."
 He told his audience, "If I become president and do not fulfill these promises, I ask you to hold me accountable".

 Another big concern for Sabahi is bringing Egypt's status as a regional power back.
 Sabahi reaffirmed his support for Article two of the 1971 Constitution which states that Shariʿa (Islamic) law is the main source of legislation and reasserted his belief that Egypt is an Arabic and Islamic country that "Muslims and Christians build together."

 On 25 January 2012, the first anniversary of the revolution, Sabahi suggested that Egyptians in Egypt and abroad who possess 50 million Egyptian pounds (about $8.3 million) or more pay a 10% tax, which he called "Tahrir", once in their lifetime.
 He argued that this would be the first step to achieving social equity and justice as well as giving equal opportunity to all Egyptians.